-All three recording methods - the “Sonagramm Method”, the “Tabling Method” and the “Formula Method” show different depictions of the same composition “Energy I”.
+All three recording methods - the “Sonagramm Methodology”, the “Tabling Methodology” and the “Formula Methodology” show different depictions of the same composition “Energy I”.

 Developing a notation for electronic music